imperva/dsfkit/README.md

 ### Automated Installer Machine Deployment Mode

-In case you don’t want to manually create the Installer Machine, you can automate its creation.
-DSFKit provides a dedicated Terraform recipe that automatically creates the installer machine with the required [User data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
-Complete these steps to automate the creation of an installer machine.
+In case you don’t want to manually create the installer machine, you can automate its creation.
+DSFKit provides a Terraform recipe that automatically creates the installer machine with the required [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).

+Complete the following instructions to automate the creation of an installer machine which in turn automatically installs DSF.

 1. Download the Terraform recipe zip [here](https://github.com/imperva/dsfkit/tree/1.3.5/installer_machine/installer_machine.zip).